EECS 447 (3 credit hours): Introduction to Database Systems -- Fall 2025

 Concurrency control and recovery algorithms

-Mini-Exam 4 (database design)
+Mini-Exam 4 (primarily on database design)

 Week 14: November 17, 19, 21